Restoring Lands and Waters

 Oregon Natural Desert Association sustains and enhances the health of Oregon’s high desert through stewardship and restoration.

 ONDA takes a holistic approach to conservation in Oregon’s high desert, pairing on-the-ground stewardship with efforts to protect large landscapes.
 ONDA partners with public land managers, Native American Tribes, and conservation landowners to undertake science-based restoration projects to increase habitat resiliency and provide long-term benefits to desert lands and waters.
-While much of our remote terrain is beautiful and pristine in many ways, human actions over time have negatively impacted some areas and our stewardship work helps restore those areas.
+While much of this landscape is beautiful and pristine in many ways, over time human actions have negatively impacted some terrain.
+Our stewardship work restores these areas.

 voices